ignite/cli/docs/guide/loan.md

 starport scaffold message request-loan amount fee collateral deadline
 ```

-For the sake of simplicity sake, define every parameter as a string.
+For the sake of simplicity, define every parameter as a string.

 The `request-loan` message creates a new loan object and locks the tokens to be spent as fee and collateral into an escrow account.
-Describe these conditions in the modules keeper `x/loan/keeper/msg_server_request_loan.go`:
+Describe these conditions in the module keeper `x/loan/keeper/msg_server_request_loan.go`:

 ```go
 package keeper